-Bloomingdale Restaurants exist as modern culinary destinations within a historic place.
-Eat Local for Flavors of the World.
-Restaurants from 96th to 110th afford quality, variety, and value.
+Bloomingdale Restaurants exist as modern culinary destinations within a historic place!
 The Columbus Amsterdam BID has started this site to promote the area and the restaurants within it.
 Read more about the neighborhood history below, and check out our Restaurant Guide for a complete list of places to eat in the area!

 As a place name, “Bloomingdale” first appears in public records in 1688 but was probably in use much earlier.
 The Dutch colonists of New Amsterdam may have adopted the name by geographical analogy, since the Dutch town of Bloemendaal (which means “vale of flowers”) is northwest of Amsterdam and a few miles west of Haarlem.